La-Nique/Flixster/README.md

-# Flix / Flixster
+# Flixster
-# Professional iOS Professional via CodePath
-API fetching mobile application!
-Similar to IMDb, Rotten Tomatoes, Metacritic, etc

-Flix is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).
+###### Flixster is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

----
-## Flix Part 2
+## Part II

 ### User Stories

-#### REQUIRED (10pts)
+#### Implemented functionality:
-- [x] (5pts) User can tap a cell to see more details about a particular movie.
+- [x] User can tap a cell to see more details about a particular movie.
-- [x] (5pts) User can tap a tab bar button to view a grid layout of Movie Posters using a CollectionView.
+- [x] User can tap a tab bar button to view a grid layout of Movie Posters using a CollectionView.

-#### BONUS
-- [ ] (2pts) User can tap a poster in the collection view to see a detail screen of that movie.
-- [ ] (2pts) In the detail view, when the user taps the poster, a new screen is presented modally where they can view the trailer.

 ### App Walkthrough GIF

 <img src="https://media.giphy.com/media/jk4ZgOyUTxiSWwUVt3/giphy.gif" width=250><br>

-### Notes
-Successfully completed all requirements for Part 2

-## Flix Part 1
+## Part I

 ### User Stories

-#### REQUIRED (10pts)
+#### Implemented functionality:
-- [x] (2pts) User sees an app icon on the home screen and a styled launch screen.
+- [x] User sees an app icon on the home screen and a styled launch screen.
-- [x] (5pts) User can view and scroll through a list of movies now playing in theaters.
+- [x] User can view and scroll through a list of movies now playing in theaters.
-- [x] (3pts) User can view the movie poster image for each movie.
+- [x] User can view the movie poster image for each movie.

-#### BONUS
-- [x] (2pt) User can view the app on various device sizes and orientations.
+- [x] User can view the app on various device sizes and orientations.
-- [x] (1pt) Run your app on a real device.
+- [x] Run your app on a real device.

 ### App Walkthrough GIF